Chelsea takeover: Todd Boehly's £4.25bn bid approved by government as Roman Abramovich era set to end

-Deal is set to bring an end to Roman Abramovich's 19-year ownership of Chelsea, in which the club has won 21 trophies including five Premier League titles and two Champions Leagues
+Deal is set to bring an end to Roman Abramovich's ownership of Chelsea, in which the club has won 21 trophies; a deal for Jules Kounde has already been verbally agreed; the defender's proposed move to Chelsea fell through last year

 The government has approved the £4.25bn Todd Boehly-led consortium takeover of Chelsea.